openshift/distributed-tracing-qe/tests/e2e-otel/transformprocessor/README.md

 - Applies transformations at both resource and span contexts
 - Uses conditional statements with `where` clauses for targeted transformations
 - Demonstrates attribute filtering, modification, limiting, and truncation
 - Integrates with Tempo for end-to-end trace verification
+- Supports complex transformation logic with conditional execution